cloudquery/cloudquery/website/pages/how-to-guides/attack-surface-management-with-graph.md

 RETURN type(r)
 ```

-Connect KMS Keys with all their Key Grants
+Let's connect KMS Keys with all their Key Grants and the access that the Key Grants may permit to those KMS Keys and data.
 ```cypher
 MATCH (keygrants:aws_kms_key_grants), (kmskeys:aws_kms_keys)
 WHERE keygrants.key_arn = kmskeys.arn